mark-w-hunter/ssh-activity/README.md

 # ssh-activity

-Check for ssh activity and return results
+Check for SSH activity and return results